Campus Facilities Overview:

 Additionally, some of our equipment includes a real-time PCR, biosensor technology, flow cytometry, pulsed-field gel electrophoresis and other molecular research equipment, DNA microchip arrayer, phospho- and luminescence imagers, robotic liquid handling systems, DNA synthesizers and sequencers, high-tech computer lab for research and presentation preparation and fully computer-automated Central Analytical Laboratory containing HPLC mass spectrophotometer and protein analysis equipment.

-- Research Farm (on campus) -The research farm facilities include the hatchery, genetics unit, pullet rearing facility, battery brooder, caged layer house, broiler breeder houses and turkey houses.
+- Research Farm - The research farm facilities include the hatchery, genetics unit, pullet rearing facility, battery brooder, caged layer house, broiler breeder houses, and turkey houses.

-- Feed Mill -The state-of-the-art feed mill has the ability to make research-specific diets from small bags to large bulk capacity.
-A feed truck makes bulk delivery an important part of the feed mill operation.
+- Feed Mill - The state-of-the-art feed mill has the ability to make research-specific diets from small bags to large bulk capacity.

 Savoy Broiler House Tour